 If you don’t believe that you have enough time to try something new, it is possible that you are living your life on autopilot.

 With habits, our brain comes to realize when an action is familiar and it effectively stops thinking about the task at hand, leaving it free to conserve energy for other things.
 This is why your morning can seem to disappear in a flash or your drive to work seems short.

-When our whole life is created out of habit, your brain sees no reason to slow down and live in the moment.
-By taking the chance to experience something new or learn a new skill, time slows down and we can embrace every moment of it.
+When our whole life is created out of habit, our brain sees no reason to slow down and live in the moment.
+By taking the chance to experience something new, time slows down and we can embrace every moment of it.

 It seems like the very essence of life is to experience the world around us.
 Our minds stay sharper when we do and we live longer lives on average.
-The only thing holding us back is our fear of the different, but once we venture into the unknown, we have the possibility of discovering who we truly are and to live life to the fullest.
-Take this post as the sign that you should go and try something new today!
+The only thing holding us back is our fear of the different, but once we venture into the unknown, we have the possibility of discovering who we truly are and living life to the fullest.
+Take this post as a sign that you should go and try something new today!

 Any links included are for reference, additional information, or entertainment value only, without monetary compensation.
 Contact us on social media or at firstname.lastname@example.org.

 Written by Kayla Willsey